davemoore22/sorcery/README.md

 * ~~Adventurer's Inn~~ (DONE)
 * ~~Levelling up/Changing Class~~ (DONE)
 * ~~Temple~~ (DONE)
+* ~~Wipe Handling~~ (DONE)
-* Wipe Handling (DOING)
+* Items and Inventory (DOING)
-* Items and Inventory (TO DO)
+* Boltac's Equipment Shop (TO DO)
 * Creatures and NPCs (TO DO)
 * Magic and Combat (TO DO)
 * Special Item/Square Handling (TO DO)
 * Victory Handling (TO DO)
 * Strict (Legacy) Mode (TO DO)
+* Compendium (TO DO)
+* Achivements (TO DO)
-* 3D Rendering (TO DO)
+* Optional Textured/Rendered 3D View (TO DO)

-## What next? (as of January 2023)
+## What next? (as of 11th January 2023)

-I'm currently implementing party wipe handling.

-Next stop after that will be items, creatures, magic and combat.
-Then there might be something playable here!
-Then a proper 3D renderer will probably be implemented.
+I've started work on Character Inventory and Item-Handling.

-Initially I am planning to remake Wizardrys 1, 2, and 3, and subsequently providing infinite procedurally-generated content like that of Diablo for example.
+Initially I am planning to remake Wizardry 1, then adding 2 and 3, and then subsequently providing infinite procedurally-generated content like that of Diablo for example.
 In the meantime, check out Snarfu's bugfix and recompilation of the original Wizardry for Apple II at <https://github.com/snafaru>.

 ## Compilation

-Note that I'm currently developing solely on Linux (Ubuntu 20) so compilation instructions are currently Linux-specific.
+I 'm currently developing solely on Linux (Ubuntu 22) so compilation instructions are currently Linux-specific.
 Windows instructions and releases will of course be supported at a later date.

 Full compliation instructions for Linux are in the doc/COMPILE text file, but in brief both CMake (via VSCode CMake Tools) and Code::Blocks are supported.
 C++20 compiler support is required.

 All code is released under the GPL - see the doc/LICENSE text file for full details.

 ## Contact and Help

 All comments and criticism and help welcome.
-Spent 20 years away from C++ (day job these days is PHP/JS) but I'm really enjoying my time back with C++.

-You can find me as *Typhon* on the C++ Help, SFML, and DungeonCrawlers.org Discord Servers, or my email address is on the Splash Screen of the Game.
+You can find me as *Typhon* on the C++ help, SFML, and DungeonCrawlers.org Discord Servers, or my email address is on the Splash Screen of the Game.

 ## Credits